TurcoRiccardo/TurcoRiccardo/README.md

 # Hi there, I'm Riccardo! 👋

 I am a **Computer Engineer** specialized in **Artificial Intelligence** from Politecnico di Torino.
-Currently, I work as a **Full Stack Developer** (Consultant @ Blue Reply), bridging the gap between robust backend logic and dynamic frontend interfaces.
+Currently, I work as a **Full Stack Developer**, bridging the gap between robust backend logic and dynamic frontend interfaces.

 ---